The characters of the manga series Bakuman。:

 Moritaka's deceased uncle, who, like Moritaka, had hoped to marry his childhood love interest after becoming successful himself, but by the time he felt secure in his career, she was already married.
 After his first series ended, he was unable to follow up with another, and died from overworking himself while deep in debt.
 This caused Moritaka to abandon his desire to become a mangaka until he met Takagi, confessed to Miho and learned how hard his uncle had worked.

-One Degree of Separation: Most editors who have been in the manga industry for at least 10 years prior to the start of the story have met him, and virtually everyone else has heard of him.
+- One Degree of Separation: Most editors who have been in the manga industry for at least 10 years prior to the start of the story have met him including the editor-in-chief, who had been his last editor, and virtually everyone else has heard of him.
 When you consider that the main character is his nephew, it's quite easy to link people to him.

 "Niizuma is out of the ordinary...
 He has been drawing since he first held a pen at the age of six.
 Drawing is like breathing to him.
 He's said he'd die if he couldn't draw manga."